-I’ve been researching ceramides in oils and experimenting for some time.
-When it comes to assisting the recovery of dry and damaged hair over time, incorporating natural oils with ceramides into your regimen is a must.
-I’m sure by the end of the article, you will discover you have been using some of the oils with ceramides previously, and pick up a few new ones you can add into the rotation.
+When it comes to assisting with the recovery of dry and damaged hair over time, incorporating natural oils with ceramides into your regimen is a must.
+By the end of the article, you will discover you have been using some of the oils with ceramides previously, and pick up a few new ones you can add into the rotation.

 So what are ceramides?
 Ceramides are composed of sphingosine and the fatty acid, linoleic, and occur naturally in hair and skin.
 They play a key role in keeping the scales on hair in place, a bit like the way cement works.
 Once deprived of ceramides, your hair begins to feel dry, crunchy and scaly to the touch.